 As simple as it sounds, making sure the objectives of what you’re trying to accomplish are clearly outlined can be one of the most important things you can do to ensure campaign success.
 Goals can’t be reached if they aren’t defined and then referenced often.

 The second part of the statement is equally important.
-In sports, a unified team working towards a common goal is more likely to win than a group of individuals who are chasing their own goals.
+In sports, a unified team working toward a common goal is more likely to win than a group of individuals who are chasing their own goals.
 Making sure everyone on the team — including the agency, client and any vendors engaged in the work — not only understands what the objectives are but are also brought in and aligned, can make the difference between a successful and unsuccessful campaign.

 2) Know all the players (the audience, the client, their competitors and the category):